Lucg/push-plugin-unity/README.md

       InfobipPush.OnError = (errorCode) => {
             ScreenPrinter.Print(("IBPush - ERROR: " + errorCode));
         };

 ### User management

 There are two ways of providing user related data to the Infobip Push service:

-1. When registering for push, you can provide a user ID and the channel list in `RegistrationData` for distinguishing your users.
+1. When registering for push, you can provide a user ID and the channel names array in `RegistrationData` for distinguishing your users.
 Timezone offset and device ID will also be transmitted to Infobip Push.
 After unregistration, user related data you provided are deleted from the library.
 2. When your user is already registered for push, you can change his data from your code at any time.

 #### User Id